 Need to rent bikes?
 Local Motion has a rental office right along the bike path at the waterfront, and they also offer a one-of-a-kind bike ferry that can bring you and your wheels from the Island Line Trail onto South Hero Island.

-Once you’ve got your Half Baked or your Cherry Garcia, head down to the corner of College Street and St. Paul Street and see where the OG Ben & Jerry’s was located.
+Once you’ve got your Half Baked or your Cherry Garcia, head a few blocks over to the corner of College Street and St. Paul Street (near City Hall Park) and see where the OG Ben & Jerry’s was located.
 It’s now a gravel parking lot, but there’s a plaque showcasing where Ben & Jerry’s got their start in the 1970’s.

 If you’re a real ice cream fan, you might consider a day trip to Waterbury, where the official Ben & Jerry’s factory is located.
 Take a factory tour, enjoy a free scoop of your favorite flavor, and pay your respects at the flavor graveyard, where failed creations find eternal rest.

 12. Snap a selfie with the World’s Tallest Filing Cabinet

 File this one away (see what I did there) as one of the more quirky, unique things to do in Burlington!

 Made up of 38 drawers stacked on top of each other, it’s a little unclear if this is actually the World’s Tallest Filing Cabinet, but it’s definitely a unique Burlington thing to do if you’re into obscure public art pieces!

 13. Attend a show at the Vermont Comedy Club

 You’re sure to be in for some laughs at the Vermont Comedy Club, a relatively new venue that hosts some amazing big-name acts.

 If you’re not keen on comedy, check out the Flynn Center for the Performing Arts, just down the street, which offers a variety of entertainment from touring theatre productions to symphonies.
 The local community theatre company, Lyric, puts on great shows.